naupaw/RFweb-scripts/README.md

 ##RF info integrate with website PHP
 --------------------------------------------
 there are include function
--register
+	*register
--server game and login status port
+	*server game and login status port
--server game player number status
+	*server game player number status
--GM Panel for Banned with Char only (WIP will add son)
+	*GM Panel for Banned with Char only (WIP will add son)

 Example usage